The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: Introduction

 Basing our investigation on documents found in the recently digitized IUPAP archival collections and other archival collections in Italy, in this paper we argue that the Florence conference played a similar and even more pioneering role in an earlier phase of the Cold War for the Italian physics community as well for the emerging community of physicists interested in statistical mechanics.
 In relation to the recent studies on international scientific conference summarized above, we ask: what was the main scientific, cultural, social and political purposes for the organization of the Florence meeting?
 What kind of meeting was it?
 What role did it play in the general strategies and activities of the two co-organizing institutions at the international and national levels?
 How far were the goals achieved?
 What was its influence in later developments of statistical physics and the related scientific community?

 To discuss the multiple elements embedded in the organization of the conference, we organize the paper as follows.
 We start by sketching the prehistory of the event, first by summarizing the development of IUPAP in the interwar period in Section~\ref{sec2}, and, in Section~\ref{sec3}, by delving into the political issues characterizing Italian changing relations with IUPAP in that period.
 In Section~\ref{sec4}, we contextualize the foundation of the Commission on Thermodynamics and Statistical Mechanics in the post-World War II refoundation of IUPAP and of the international organization of science.
 In Section~\ref{sec5}, we discuss the Florence conference as a key moment in the international \mbox{(re-)construction} of Italian physics after World War II.
 In Section~\ref{sec6}, we analyze the scientific content of the conference and its role in the process of discipline-formation for an international community of statistical physicists.
 In Section~\ref{sec7}, we report some major transformations in the following developments of the Commission and its conferences up to the establishment of the name StatPhys13 for the 1977 conference held in Haifa.
-In the conclusion (Section~\ref{sec8}), we underscore the impact and role of the conference for both the international community of statistical physicists and for the local community of Italian physicists, discussing the implications of our case study for the cultural, social, political and scientific history of scientific conferences.
+In the conclusion (Section~\ref{sec8}), we review the impact and role of the conference for both the international community of statistical physicists and for the local community of Italian physicists, discussing the implications of our case study for the cultural, social, political and scientific history of scientific conferences.
+This paper contributes to filling a historiographical gap in the 20th-century history of physics by exploring a significant episode in the development of statistical mechanics and statistical physics post-World War II, an area that has not been comprehensively investigated yet.